Cvellle/Flower-Spot-App/README.md

 Commits and are done to the private GitHub repository.

-Project has been cloned from remote repository and conains .git, chech it with the command
+Project has been cloned from remote repository and conains .git, check it with the command

 ```
 git rev-parse --is-inside-work-tree